Homes Evacuated As Cyclone Threatens India - UrduPoint

 "Move to high places wherever you have to.
 There are relief centres.
 Please move there," Bedi said in a video message on Twitter.

-But people in some pockets along the coast were reluctant to abandon their homes and fishing boats and move to government shelters, an AFP reporter said.
+But people in some pockets along the coast were reluctant to abandon their homes and fishing boats and move to government shelters.

 In Tamil Nadu's capital Chennai, authorities said they were also closely observing the level of reservoirs and lakes to avoid a repeat of floods in 2015 when several hundred people died in the state.